UltipaDocs

 ALTER NODE User ADD CONSTRAINT NOT NULL ON name

-To create a NOT NULL constraint on the property weight of the link edges:
+Create a NOT NULL constraint on the property createdOn of edge type KNOWS:

 GQL

-ALTER EDGE link ADD CONSTRAINT NOT NULL ON weight
+ALTER EDGE KNOWS ADD CONSTRAINT NOT NULL ON createdOn

-The NOT NULL constraint can only be successfully created when there is no null values exist in the specified property.
+The NOT NULL constraint can only be successfully created when no null values exist in the specified property.

-You can apply the NOT NULL constraint to any property when creating a typed graph:
+You can apply the NOT NULL constraint to any property when creating a closed graph:

 GQL